Rudeg/react-input-calendar/README.md

 Format of date for the onChange event.
 Default on the  date format (ISO 8601) to ease the save of data.

+#### props.strictDateParsing

+Type: `Boolean`

+Defaults: false

+If set `true`, the parsing process will catch bad dates and does not try to parse the date with the native js date function and does not set the date to now either.
+Therefore the computed date will be reported as 'Invalid date'.

 #### props.onChange

 Type: `Function`